aeick/eick/family/_posts/2014/2014-10-31-halloween-script.md

 intro: "This is just an outline."
 published: true
 ---
-Libby wrote me a script for when Trick or Treaters come by, just in case.
+Libby wrote me a script for when Trick or Treaters come by, just in case I forget what to say.

 ***